-Oscar-nominated actress Ellen Page is set to star in an esports feature film ‘1UP’.
+Oscar-nominated actor Elliot Page is set to star in an esports feature film ‘1UP’.
 The comedy features an athlete who, with the help of a veteran coach, forms an all-female esports team after she’s forced out of her college’s roster.

 The new movie, 1UP, is set to include Paris Berelc as the excluded gamer.
 Berelc is probably best known for her role in Adam Sandler’s spooky comedy Hubie Halloween.

 This is Buzzfeed Studios’ first-ever feature-length film, so they’ll be desperate to make sure it’s a hit to put their name on the map as a legitimate studio.

 What we know about ‘1UP’ so far